How to Prep for the PSAT

 Online SAT Prep

-There are a ton of great online preparation tools as well.
+There are many great online preparation tools as well.
 You can find official SAT practice tests on the College Board website for free, along with College Board approved free prep through the Khan Academy.

 Kaplan offers some PSAT study materials for free as well.
 For mobile users, the College Board also has an SAT practice app that your student can use to get daily practice questions and get explanations of the correct answers.